 3) Where do they come from?

-- Dietary sources and through elongation of shorter fatty acids in the body
+– Dietary sources and through production in the body, by elongation of shorter fatty acids to longer fatty acids.

 4) What could cause the increase levels of VLCFA in ALD/AMN?